JaytheSpazz/PiHole-Panel/README.md

 ```

 ## Changelog
+PiHole-Panel 2.3
+- Settings window is now a fixed size.
+- Code and performance improvements.

 PiHole-Panel 2.2
 - Fix for default Pi-hole host that is not using standard url.
 - Cosmetic fixes to GUI elements.